The word positive is often somewhat ambiguous: does it mean > 0 or ≥ 0? Something similar goes for the word negative.

 Therefore, log n is essentially equal to the number of bits in the binary representation of n, i.e., approximately 3.3 times the number of digits in the decimal representation of n.

-(Our notation is in conflict with the notation of the math library of C, where the function log produces the natural logarithm, that is, the logarithm to the base e = 2.71828…)
+(Our notation is in conflict with the notation of the math library of C, where the function log produces the natural logarithm, that is, the logarithm in base e = 2.71828…)